-The Worcester Cyanobacteria Monitoring Collaborative (WCMC) is a group of citizen science volunteers that is working to better understand the diversity of algae and cyanobacteria in Worcester's lakes and ponds.
+The Worcester Cyanobacteria Monitoring Collaborative (WCMC) is a group of volunteer community scientists that is working to better understand cyanobacteria in Worcester's lakes and ponds and the risk they pose to public health.

 Below are the waterbodies that are a part of the WCMC.